AntAllch/115base/site/src/main-eggs/citadelle-des-morts.md

 - A storm will appear and you have to survive with the Stag sword equipped until it has electricity around the blade, you then hit the Vase to transfer the electricity into it

-- Once you have done all 3, interact with the Vase and it will place the sword inside, you have to wait a minute and it will return the upgraded Lightning Sword
+- Once you have done all 3, interact with the Vase and it will place the sword inside, you have to wait a few seconds and it will return the upgraded Lightning Sword

 ---